On the Raft-simile from Diamond Sutra and Alagaddupama Sutta

 1) The need to have a raft to cross the ocean of suffering and to awaken to the innate perfection of our nature.

 2) The importance of not clinging to the raft as a religious identity, dogma or philosophical affiliation.

 Homage to the Buddha who bestowed a raft-like dharma to cross the ocean of Samsara, and also reminded all to let go of the raft so as to walk free in the other shore of Nirvana!

 So as to taste what is inborn and natural to us, we need to get rid of four types of clinging – the obvious clinging to various sense pleasures (kāma-upādāna), the clinging to view or belief systems (dṛṣṭi-upādāna), the clinging to discipline or rituals (śīla-upādāna) and most importantly, the clinging to various notions of Self (ātma-vāda-upādāna).
-The teachings of the Buddha works like a raft for this purpose.
-It also means that while rowing the raft of dharma to freedom, we also need to get rid of the raft.
-If we are not ready to step off from the raft, we cannot step on the other shore.
+The teachings of the Buddha works like a raft for getting rid of these four types of clinging.
+A raft takes us close to the other shore.
+But, if we are not ready to step off from the raft, we cannot step on the other shore.
 Likewise, unless we can let go of even the raft-like dharma, we cannot taste the freedom and awakening that comes from letting go of all kinds of clinging.
 Here, we shall see how this works.

 The Buddha took disciples through views to no-view.
 He gave a raft of ‘right views’ to cross the ocean of ‘wrong views’.
 And, he showed how to gradually get rid of even the ‘right views’ to realize the fast expanse of pristine wisdom – the unconditioned expanse of direct knowing that no view can comprehend.